vinelopre/BCC-Anthropomorphic-Robotic-Arm/test/ARDUINO_MEGA_2560_R3/include/README.md

 # NOTES

-Any header files stored in this folder should be prefixed with `mega`.
+Any header files stored in this folder should be prefixed with `tmega`.

 # HEADER FILES INFORMATION